vickmuir/Backup/index.md

 **Confirming the EVault upgrade purchase**
 1. Refresh the **Device Details** page, and ensure that the **Storage** tab is selected.
-2. Inspect the EVault section and verify that the size that was selected during the EVault purchase process is displayed next to the EVault link. <br /> **Note**: If the EVault storage size continues to show a capacity of zero, a second page refresh might be needed.
+2. Inspect the EVault section and verify that the size that was selected during the EVault purchase process is displayed next to the EVault link. <br /> **Note** - If the EVault storage size continues to show a capacity of zero, a second page refresh might be needed.

 ## Accessing and viewing EVault Backup storage details in {{site.data.keyword.slportal}}